ghc/ghc/docs/users_guide/debugging.rst

     Dump simplifier output (Core-to-Core passes)

 .. ghc-flag:: -ddump-inlinings
-    :shortdesc: Dump inlining info
+    :shortdesc: Dump inlinings performed by the simplifier.
     :type: dynamic

-    Dumps inlining info from the simplifier.
-Note that if used in conjunction with :ghc-flag:`-dverbose-core2core` the compiler will
-    also dump the inlinings that it considers but passes up, along with its rationale.
+    Dumps inlinings performed by the simplifier.

+.. ghc-flag:: -ddump-verbose-inlinings
+    :shortdesc: Dump all considered inlinings
+    :type: dynamic

+    Dumps all inlinings considered by the simplifier, even those ultimately not performed.
+This output includes various information that the simplifier uses to determine whether the inlining is beneficial.

 .. ghc-flag:: -ddump-stranal
     :shortdesc: Dump strictness analyser output